JeanPaulLucien/Windows-XP-Afterlife/README.md

     <h2>Notification about Github 2FA</h2>
     I should leave Github, because mandatory 2FA.
 I will publish the link to new repository.
     <h1>Windows XP - Afterlife Guide</h1>
-      I have created this repository to collect all information about Windows XP after 2019 year.<br>
+      I have created this repository to collect information about Windows XP after 2019 year.<br>
       How to use Windows XP after 2019.
 Information about settings and software for Windows XP.
 If your software works on Windows XP, create pull request.
     <h2>How to enjoy</h2>
       We are welcome anybody who still use Windows XP or wanna to install XP on nowadays hardware.<br>